Community Life

 C. become a “voyager", free to arrive & work & leave

-Becoming an eco villager begins with participating in the daily life and manifestations for 13 moons.
+Becoming a permanent villager begins with participating in the daily life and manifestations for 13 moons.

 Living @ Vedic Eco Village